How Pokeworks Is Taking Advantage of the Raw Fish Phenomenon

 But business picked up once nearby office workers learned they could get a large bowl of lavishly seasoned ahi tuna for $13.50 -- less than the price of two sushi rolls in other restaurants nearby.
 Introducing an Instagram-worthy, seaweed-wrapped poke burrito also helped.
 “One freezing day in January, I arrived to see a line outside that stretched past a neighboring Chick-fil-A,” recalls Hsu.
 “I thought, Wow, if this many New Yorkers prefer raw fish in the middle of winter, this could work anywhere.”

-Two years in, there are 18 Pokéworks locations in key North American cities such as Seattle, Chicago and Vancouver, five of which are franchises, and the busiest locations average 700 to 800 servings a day.
+A little more than two years in, there are 19 Pokéworks locations in key North American cities such as Seattle, Chicago and Vancouver, five of which are franchises, and the busiest locations average 700 to 800 servings a day.
 In January, the company is embarking on an expansion program to open another 80 locations, primarily franchised, across the U.S. “This isn’t some trendy bicoastal thing,” says Hsu.
 “People everywhere are eager for diverse foods, and they want healthier fast and fast-casual dining.”

 Pokéworks is far from alone.
 In the past few years, poke has become ubiquitous in America.
-In 2016, there were 585 American-Hawaiian restaurants in the U.S.; 43 of those had “poke” in their name, according to the food industry market research firm Datassential.
-In 2017 there were 843; 290 had “poke” in their name.
-Mentions of poke on U.S. restaurant menus have increased 90 percent from four years ago.
+In 2016, 585 American-Hawaiian restaurants dotted the U.S.; 43 of those had “poke” in their name, according to the food industry market research firm Datassential.
+In 2017 there were 1,093; 422 had “poke” in their name.
+Mentions of poke on U.S. restaurant menus have increased 102 percent from four years ago.
 Significantly, more than 35 million Americans have tried the stuff.

 If this kind of growth continues, it would seem poke is poised to join cupcakes, frozen yogurt, cold-pressed juice, and customizable salads as seemingly-out-of-nowhere exploding food trends.
 And of course, theories abound on what makes poke the new hot food.
 There’s Americans’ increasing interest in healthier lunch options, of course.
 There’s the narrative that millennials love anything in a bowl.
 (In 2016, the Wall Street Journal declared that “bowls are the new plates.”)
 There’s the priming of Americans’ palates: Much of the work of familiarizing diners with raw fish had already been done by the U.S.’s 4,000 or so sushi restaurants.
 Then there’s the simplicity of what’s required to prepare the dish; all anyone needs to open a location is a refrigerator, a rice cooker and a bit of elbow room.
 (Not having to ventilate a commercial space filled with industrial ovens can shave a few hundred thousand dollars off the cost.)
 “We started in one location and opened almost 20 within our first two years,” says Hsu.
 “That would have been more difficult with any other type of restaurant.”